FabricMC/fabric-docs/develop/debugging.md

 The debug log level is hidden by default, but can be specifically enabled in the development environment using some configuration.

 To do this, create the `log4j-dev.xml` configuration file in your project's root directory, and add the following contents.
 Make sure to replace the value inside the `name` attribute with your mod's modid.
+This configuration allows debug logs from your mod to be shown in the console.

 @[code lang=xml](@/reference/latest/log4j-dev.xml)

-Then in the `build.gradle`, tell loom to use our new configuration.
+Then in the `build.gradle`, tell Loom to use our new configuration.

 @[code lang=java transcludeWith=:::debug-logging](@/reference/latest/build.gradle)

-We can now send debug log messages to the console.
+Now, when we send debug log messages, we'll be able to see them in the console.

 @[code lang=java transcludeWith=:::problems:debug-logging](@/reference/latest/src/main/java/com/example/docs/debug/ExampleModDebug.java)